VernardCiti/VernardCiti.github.io/README.md

-# Portfolio Website - Vernard Sharbney Ngomane Link: https://vernardciti.github.io/
+Portfolio Website - Vernard Sharbney Ngomane

 ## 📌 Overview
 This is a personal portfolio website showcasing my skills, projects, and experience.
 It also includes an AI-powered chatbot to provide instant responses to frequently asked questions.